Sheaves of Higher Categories on Generalised Spaces: Introduction and main results

-\paragraph*{Enriched left Bousfield localisation.} Throughout this article we follow the conventions of~\cite{Barwick:Enriched_B-Loc} to describe enriched left Bousfield localisations.
-We refer the reader there for details and background on this formalism.
-We recall that if $\scV$ is a symmetric monoidal model $V$-category with a cofibrant replacement functor $Q$, and if $\scM$ is a model $\scV$-category with a chosen collection of morphisms $A$, then \begin{myitemize} \item $z \in \scM$ is \emph{$A/\scV$-local} if it is fibrant in $\scM$ and for every morphism $f \colon x \to y$ in $A$ the induced morphism
+\paragraph*{Left Bousfield localisation.} We recall that if $\scM$ is a large simplicial model category with a chosen collection of morphisms $A$, then \begin{myitemize} \item $z \in \scM$ is \emph{$A$-local} if it is fibrant in $\scM$ and for every morphism $f \colon x \to y$ in $A$ the induced morphism